Open-Technology-Foundation/locks/README.md

-# lock.sh - File-based Locking System
+# shlock - File-based Locking System

 A robust, production-ready file-based locking utility using `flock(1)` for safe concurrent script execution with stale lock detection and flexible waiting modes.